The Simmer Dim of a Night light

 moved to its core

-My heart is the unabridged story of me.
+My heart is the final tally of me.

 It’s the register of my triumphs